All Episodes

 Trump doesn't let them do that with his supporters.

-Do you have some new new evidence in this case that none of us have heard about no word back from him yet and I'm pretty sure it was Tom Lamas whom um Trump said oh my gosh that press conference was so magnificent.
+And I'm pretty sure it was Tom Lamas whom Trump said, oh my gosh, that press conference was so magnificent.

-Anyone who hasn't seen it you ought to go online and watch it.
+Anyone who hasn't seen it, you ought to go online and watch it.

 It's linked about a dozen times on my Twitter feed.